clark-ewerton/wex-case-job-selenium-restassured-amazon/README.md

    * [Generating the test report](#generating-the-test-report)
    * [Execution with Docker Selenium Distributed](#execution-with-docker-selenium-distributed)

-Do you have any other items to add to this test architecture?
-Please do a pull request or open an issue to discuss.

 ### Page Objects pattern
 I will not explain the Page Object pattern because you can find a lot of good explanations and examples on the internet.
 Instead, I will explain what exactly about page objects I'm using in this project.